Hecter94/EndlessSky-PluginArchive/res/mds/story.md

 Do you know those test dummy missions that you have to do?
 Well, there's a reason for them.
 Amazinite's Checkmate improvements include “automatic” ships.
 I have added these ships to occasionally show up in the Syndicate fleets after the main plot.
 They are essentially the same as the normal “mark II” ships, except that they have a special government that can change hails to use the test dummy ones, they cannot be bribed, they have the same confusion as the target practice jobs, they have the “automaton” and “self-destruct” attributes from the jobs, they are always called “Syndicate Test Vessel,” and, being expensive, try to avoid battle and run away if threatened.
 Speaking of the test dummies, you can no longer fight them after the main plot, as the Syndicate has moved to the next phase of their testing and has started to incorporate them in their fleet.

 ## Improved Checkmate
 Amazinite had, a long time ago, added changes that improved the Checkmate branch, that ultimately didn't go anywhere, other than some changes in the first part of the campaign rework.
 These changes will likely be added as part of the next parts of the campaign rework.
 However, as I am a fan of the Checkmate branch already, I think more people should be doing it, so I am incorporating these changes now, along with some minor fixes.
 Mostly, these allow you to ask about progress made by the Syndicate in finding the terrorists, and eventually allow you to “fight” them with automatic ships after the Pug invasion.
+This updated plot is referenced in the Neutrality option, mentioning the Syndicate finding the “terrorists” and the automatic vessels being used as cannon fodder.

+### Nuclear Missile (Mark II)
-I am also changing one major thing: the nuke launcher has been replaced with “augmented nuclear missiles,” which are essentially the buffed nuclear missiles proposed by Azure3141.
+I am also changing one major thing: the nuke launcher is three times smaller, but it now launches “mark II nuclear missiles,” which are essentially the buffed nuclear missiles proposed by Azure3141.
 When these begin being sold, the Syndicate also begin using them instead of regular nukes in a new “Mark II Nuclear” loadout in the systems raided by the Korath.
-This Manta loadout has four augmented nuclear missiles and two sidewinder missile launchers, the latter of which ensures that the Mantas use the “missile boat” AI, making them less likely to blow themselves up.
-This updated plot is referenced in the Neutrality option, mentioning the Syndicate finding the “terrorists” and the automatic vessels being used as cannon fodder.
-Both the old nuclear missiles and the new augmented nuclear missiles are also 10x cheaper than the nuclear missiles in vanilla are, i.e. they cost 100,000 credits each instead of a million credits each.
+This Manta loadout has two nuclear launch bays holding four mark II missiles, and two sidewinder missile launchers holding 90 sidewinder missiles, the latter of which ensure that the Mantas use the “missile boat” AI, making them less likely to blow themselves up.
+The old nuclear missiles are 10x cheaper than the nuclear missiles in vanilla are, i.e. they cost 100,000 credits each instead of a million credits each.
+The nuclear launch bay costs 1 million credits, but each mark II nuke only costs 80,000 credits, and these nukes *are* sold at the general store, so you can restock from any outfitter.
+Notably, there is no storage container for the mark II nukes; each one takes up weapon and outfit space directly, which is the main reason why the nuclear launch bay takes up so little outfit space on its own.

 ## Other Changes